Cambridge, Maryland: Present

-In 2002, the city's economy was boosted by jobs and tourism associated with the opening of the 400-room Hyatt Regency Chesapeake Bay resort.
-This resort includes a golf course, spa, and marina.
-The resort was the site of the 2007 U.S. House Republican Conference, which included an address by U.S. President George W. Bush, as well as subsequent visits by U.S. President Barack Obama.
+In 2002, the opening of the 400-room Hyatt Regency Chesapeake Bay resort provided a significant boost to the city's economy through job creation and tourism.
+The resort features a golf course, spa, and marina, and has hosted numerous high-profile events, including the 2007 U.S. House Republican Conference, featuring an address by U.S. President George W. Bush, as well as subsequent visits by U.S. President Barack Obama.

 Cambridge was designated a Maryland Main Street community on July 1, 2003.
-Cambridge Main Street is a comprehensive downtown revitalization process created by the Maryland Department of Housing and Community Development.
-It plans to strengthen the economic potential of select cities around the state.
-The initiative has led to enhancements of its heritage tourism attractions.
-Together with other cities on the Eastern Shore, Cambridge is attracting more tourists.
-It has revitalized its downtown business district, part of which was designated a historic district in 1990.
+The Maryland Department of Housing and Community Development established Cambridge Main Street as a comprehensive downtown revitalization process with plans to enhance the economic potential of select cities across the state.
+This initiative has led to the improvement of heritage tourism attractions and, along with other cities on the Eastern Shore, has contributed to attracting more tourists to Cambridge.
+As a result, the downtown business district of Cambridge, part of which was declared a historic district in 1990, has undergone revitalization.

 Four different teams in the old Eastern Shore Baseball League—the Canners, Cardinals, Clippers, and Dodgers—were located in Cambridge.

 The Brinsfield I Site, Cambridge Historic District, Wards I and III, Christ Episcopal Church and Cemetery, Dale's Right, Dorchester County Courthouse and Jail, Glasgow, Goldsborough House, LaGrange, Annie Oakley House, Patricia (log canoe), Pine Street Neighborhood Historic District, Rock Methodist Episcopal Church, Stanley Institute, Sycamore Cottage, and Yarmouth are listed on the National Register of Historic Places.